justusthane/justusthane.github.io/tech/open-with-vim/index.md

 title: "'Open With' Vim from MacOS Finder"
 date: 2020-05-08
 ---
 I use Vim on the command line for almost all my text editing.
-Occasionally find myself browsing around in Finder and wishing I could right-click a file and open it in Vim on the terminal.
+Occasionally I find myself browsing around in Finder and wishing I could right-click a file and open it in Vim on the terminal.

 I found the following solution.
 First, [follow the instructions here](https://gist.github.com/charlietran/43639b0f4e0a01c7c20df8f1929b76f2) to create a "TerminalVim.app" application.
 At this point, we're 90% of the way there.
 You should be able to right-click any file, click Open With, choose Other, and browse to your new TerminalVim.app.